 Stories, movements and songs for toddlers and their families to practice literacy skills.
 Limited to first 60 participants.
 Registration Required for the toddler and the care giver.

-Practice for the interview (speaking and comprehension); review the 100 civic questions (history and government); and practice your reading and writing.
+We will help you practice for the interview (speaking and comprehension), review the 100 civic questions (history and government), and practice your reading and writing.

 We will help you: Practice for the interview (speaking and comprehension); review the 100 civic questions (history and government); and practice your reading and writing.